mourelatos-lab/TERA-Seq_manuscript/README.md

 #### Data preparation
 The `data` directory `run.sh` scripts will download and format all the references and annotations required for the following analyses.
 It also downloads the additional external data.

-    cd data/
+    cd ../data/
     ./run.sh
-Note: Pre-composed references are temporarily also available to download [here](TODO).
+Note: Pre-compiled references are temporarily also available to download [here](TODO).
 #### Preprocessing
 The `samples` directory contains several run scripts additonal to the main `run.sh`.
 This is because different library types are processed differently.
 However, it should be possible to run all the processing simply by executing the `run.sh`.
 The Guppy basecalling example is done only for one of the libraries.
 Reminder: the included data are only **examples** and not the complete libraries.
 `run_guppy.sh` script contains commands used to basecall the libraries (`Guppy 3.3.2-1`). `run_5TERA.sh`, `run_TERA3`, `run_5TERA3.sh`, `run_5TERA-short.sh`, `run_5TERA-SIRV.sh`, `run_Akron5Seq.sh`, and `run_RiboSeq.sh` scripts contain steps to preprocess and align the reads and postproces the resulting bam files.
 Script `run_5TERA3-merge.sh` contains instructions to merge the 5TERA3 replicates to a single sample.
 It also shows how to create the `sqlite3` database ([CLIPSeqTools](http://mourelatos.med.upenn.edu/clipseqtools/)) necessary for some of the analyses.